 Main conclusions: Our results indicate that range‐wide variation in recruitment both now and in the future is most uncertain along the edges of occupied regions, which increases uncertainty in projections of future species occurrence along range margins.
 Overall, the broad‐scale climatic dependence of the regeneration niche appears weaker than that of the adult climatic niche, and this enhances uncertainty in predicting range‐wide responses of these species to climate change.

 Copenhaver-Parry, Paige E.; Carroll, Charles J. W.; Martin, Patrick H.; and Talluto, Matthew V., "Multi‐Scale Integration of Tree Recruitment and Range Dynamics in a Changing Climate" (2019).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 132.